-It became the 35th facility to acquire sound technology un 1928.
+It became the 35th facility to acquire sound technology in 1928.
 This historic piece of Springfield was placed on the National Register of Historic Places in 1977.

 12. Remember The War Veterans at Springfield National Cemetery

-Established in 1867 as a place to initially inter Civil War Union soldiers, many of whom died at the Battle of Wilson’s Creek.
+Established in 1867 as a place for initially inter-Civil War Union soldiers, many of whom died at the Battle of Wilson’s Creek.

-The cemetery lends its name to National Avenue in Springfield, which formerly passed by the cemetery before the southern expansion of the city decades ago.
+The Springfield National Cemetery lends its name to National Avenue in Springfield, which was formerly passed by the cemetery before the southern expansion of the city decades ago.